Pigeon Shooting in South Africa 2026/2027

 As the sun gently peeks over the horizon, awakening the world with its golden rays, the Lodge invites you to start your day with an early morning breakfast like no other.
 Delight your senses with a spread of freshly baked pastries, fragrant coffee, and an assortment of farm-fresh fruits.
 Indulge in the warmth of the morning sun as you savour each bite, preparing yourself for the adventures that lie ahead.

-A breakfast to Savor
+A breakfast to Savour

 When the clock ticks closer to midday, it’s time to embrace the laid-back charm of breakfast at the Lodge.
 Picture yourself surrounded by lush greenery, sipping on a refreshing coffee or tea.
-Allow the tantalizing aromas of grilled delicacies and flavourful cooked English breakfast entice your taste buds.
+Allow the tantalising aromas of grilled delicacies and flavourful cooked English breakfast entice your taste buds.
 From hearty omelettes to fluffy pancakes, this midday feast promises to satisfy both the heart and the stomach.

 The Art of Late Lunch